coderefinery/train-the-trainer/_episodes/06-lesson-design.md

 > - An instructor training for CodeRefinery
 > - Some aspect from an already existing lesson
 >
-> How does this compare to other lessons or courses you have designed?
->
 > Exercise (30 minutes):
 > - Collect notes in a shared document.
 > - Start with learner personas and learning outcomes.